eplnm/ukb/index.md

-# Conduits, Not Arbiters: Why I've Never Been Tempted by M&T Stadium
+# Antrhopic - Conduits, Not Arbiters: Why I've Never Been Tempted by M&T Stadium

 For twenty years I've lived in Baltimore, watching purple jerseys flood the streets every Sunday, hearing the distant roar from M&T Stadium echo across the harbor.
 Yet I've never once been tempted to join the pilgrimage.
 This isn't contrarian posturing or aesthetic snobbery—it's a philosophical disagreement with the very architecture of intelligence that American football embodies.